Feedback through graph motifs relates structure and function in complex networks: Network transfer function determined by motif cumulants

-This is an exact expression without specific assumptions on the structure of $W$.
-Moreover, it also applies to networks with variable connection weights.
-The motif cumulants are therefore interpreted as statistics for motifs, where each ``count" of occurrence is weighted by the product of the strengths of connections it contains.
+We emphasize that Eq.~\eqref{E:transfer_motifs} is an exact expression that applies to any network connectivity $W$ (as long as the spectral radius constraint is satisfied), be this empirically measured or theoretically defined, and does not require any assumption of $W$ being sampled from certain ensembles of graphs.
+Moreover, Theorem~\ref{TH:uniform_motif} and the definition of motif cumulants Eq.~\eqref{E:mu_kappa} also apply to networks with non-uniform connection weights that vary from one link to another.
+The motif cumulants are therefore interpreted as statistics for motifs, where each ``count" of occurrence is weighted by the product of the strength of connections it contains.